 - Word of God confirms that the fourth season episode where Faith wakes up from a coma and steal Buffy's body was originally called "rise and shine".

-- Named after King George III's supposed diary entry for July 4, 1776, the day the United States declared its independence from Britain.
+- The momentous The X-Files episode "Nothing Important Happened Today", named after King George III's supposed diary entry for July 4, 1776, the day the United States declared its independence from Britain.
 (Of course George could be forgiven for his ignorance given the lack of telecommunications in those days.)

 - The Young Ones episode "Boring" has lots of interesting things going on, but Rick, Viv, Neil and Mike just don't happen to notice any of them.

-- Which is also the concept of the Monty Python's Flying Circus sketch "The Dull Life of a City Stockbroker".
+- The concept of the Monty Python's Flying Circus sketch "The Dull Life of a City Stockbroker".

 - Babylon 5 has several episodes with deliberately unassuming titles that contain very important events, for example, "Interludes and Examinations", in which several important characters variously die, leave their job because of addiction, and make a deal with the devil.
 Among other things.